benjamin-hodgson/GoogleDomains.Ddns.Client/README.md

 `GoogleDomains.Ddns.Client`
 ===========================

 This is a Windows client for Google Domains's Dynamic DNS feature.
+I wrote it for my own use.
 It runs as a Windows service.

 Installation
 ------------